Tinnitus and stress

 Signs of stress in your thoughts

-- “I’m never going to get everything done in time”
+- “I’m never going to be OK again.”

 It is also likely that your thoughts will become very focused on the thing that is stressing you.
 It may therefore be difficult to concentrate on other things.
 One result of this is that the problem will seem to grow in importance.
 This process is known as selective attention.